scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

    function $F(\nu) = (\nu - \nu_*)^\beta$ for $\nu\in[0, 1]$ with optimal
    validation loss $\nu_*$.

-   Higher values of $\alpha$ mean slower convergence, and higher values of $\beta$ represent more difficult model selection problems because it's harder to obtain a validation loss close to the optimal validation loss $\nu_*$.
+   Higher values of $\alpha$ mean slower convergence, and higher values of
+   $\beta$ represent more difficult model selection problems because it's harder to obtain a validation loss close to the optimal validation loss
-   If $\beta > 1$, the validation losses are not uniformly distributed.
+   $\nu_*$.
+Taking $\beta > 1$ means the validation losses are not uniformly distributed and higher losses are more common.
 The commonly used stochastic gradient descent has convergence rates with $\alpha= 2$
    \cite{bottou2012stochastic} \cite[Corollary 6]{li2016hyperband}.

    Then for any $T\in\mathbb{N}$, let $\widehat{i}_T$ be the empirically best